 - Personal connections that inspire deeper learning experiences based on your and your learner’s background, experiences, and interests.

-Remember, you must always use the Outschool classroom to communicate with parents or learners, and all meetings must take place on the Outschool Zoom platform (even when you’re working 1:1).
+Remember, you must always use the Outschool classroom to communicate with parents or learners, and all meetings must take place on the Outschool Zoom platform (even when you’re working 1-to-1).

-When adding a 1:1 class to the Outschool marketplace, consider how you’ll promote your listing to families and boost enrollments.
+When adding a 1-to-1 class to the Outschool marketplace, consider how you’ll promote your listing to families and boost enrollments.

-- To reach new learners looking for tutoring-style classes, include the term “1:1” or “One-on-One” in your class listing to ensure it shows up in learner search results.
+- To reach new learners looking for tutoring-style classes, include terms like 1-to-1, tutoring, private lessons, etc. in your class listing to ensure it shows up in learner search results.

-- To engage existing learners, explore our tips on how to transform a group class into a 1:1 opportunity.
+- To engage existing learners, explore our tips on how to transform a small group class into a 1-to-1 opportunity.

-Take the time to understand everything there is to know about 1:1 style classes on Outschool, and then get to work developing a plan for your very own personalized learning experiences!
+Take the time to understand everything there is to know about 1-to-1 style classes on Outschool, and then get to work developing a plan for your very own personalized learning experiences!
+For inspiration from a peer, check out Verlanie’s story about growing her tutoring business on Outschool.